Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 - [ ] Buy 24-hour shields only if using Strategy 2 or 3
 - [ ] Check your healing speedups (do you have enough if hunting?)
 - [ ] Check your gas supply (needed for HQ attacks)
+- [ ] **Spend free resources on construction** (resources NOT in warehouse!)
+- [ ] Empty your base of loose resources to become less attractive target
 - [ ] Coordinate with alliance in chat
 - [ ] Position troops appropriately
 - [ ] **Plan to shield when offline - critical for all hunters!**

+**IMPORTANT: Resource Management Before Day 6**

+Your warehouse protects resources, but **free resources** (not in warehouse) are vulnerable to looting!

+**Before Day 6:**
+1. Check how many resources are outside your warehouse
+2. Spend these free resources on building upgrades if possible
+3. Start expensive construction projects to use up loose resources
+4. This makes you a less attractive target for enemy looters
+5. Resources in your warehouse are protected - only free resources get looted

+**Strategy:** The fewer free resources you have, the less valuable you are as a target!

 ### STARTING Day 6 (Saturday 0:00):